franciscolobo/KOMODO2/README.md

 ## DESCRIPTION

-KOMODO2 is a first-principle, phylogeny-aware comparative genomics software to search for annotation terms (e.g Pfam IDs, GO terms or superfamilies), formally described in a dictionary-like structure and used to annotate genomic components, associated with a quantitave/rank variable (e.g. number of cell types, genome size or density of specific genomic elements).
+KOMODO2 is a first-principle, phylogeny-aware comparative genomics software to search for annotation terms (e.g Pfam IDs, GO terms or superfamilies), formally described in a dictionary-like structure and used to annotate genomic components, associated with a quantitative/rank variable (e.g. number of cell types, genome size or density of specific genomic elements).

-Our software has been freely inspired by (and explicitly modelled to take into account information from) ideas and tools as diverse as comparative phylogenetics methods, genome annotation, gene enrichment analysis, and data visualization and interactivity.
+Our software has been freely inspired by (and explicitly modeled to take into account information from) ideas and tools as diverse as comparative phylogenetics, genome annotation, gene enrichment analysis, and data visualization and interactivity.

 ## HOW TO INSTALL
 The latest version of KOMODO2 can be installed directly from the repository using `devtools::install_github()`: